-Shakuntala's second area of research is the globalization of the Indian film industry, popularly referred to as Bollywood.
-Her most recent scholarly work on Bollywood is a book chapter titled, "Shah Rukh Khan: A Bollywood Superstar and an Icon of the Postcolonial Nation" which appeared in the anthology, Celebrity Colonialism: Fame, Representation, and Power in (Post)Colonial Cultures (Cambridge Scholars Press) and an article titled, "Glocalization of Bollywood" published in the Journal of International and Intercultural Communication.
-She has written articles and columns on Bollywood for magazines, websites, and newspapers such as South Asia (Lahore, Pakistan), Alternatives Internationales (Paris, France), The Hoot: Watching Media in the Subcontinent (Delhi, India), and The Tribune (Chandigarh, India).
+Shakuntala's past research has focused on the intersections between media studies & postcolonial theory.
+Her article, "Where is the Study of Empire?
+Connecting International Communication to Postcolonial Theory," published in Journal of International Communication, dealt with issues of hybridity, identity & colonial history.
+Her articles & book chapters on media & postcolonial theory have appeared in the Journal of Media Ethics, Global Media and Communication, Visual Communication Quarterly & in the anthology, Media Ethics Beyond Borders (Routledge).
+Shakuntala has also conducted extensive ethnographic research on the globalization of the Indian film industry (Bollywood).
+Her recent scholarly work on Bollywood is a book chapter titled, "Shah Rukh Khan: A Bollywood Superstar and an Icon of the Postcolonial Nation" which appeared in the anthology, Celebrity Colonialism: Fame, Representation, and Power in (Post)Colonial Cultures and “Glocalization of Bollywood” in the Journal of International and Intercultural Communication.
+She has written articles & columns on Bollywood for magazines, websites & newspapers such as South Asia (Lahore, Pakistan), Alternatives Internationales (Paris, France), The Hoot: Watching Media in the Subcontinent (Delhi, India), & The Tribune (Chandigarh, India).

 Office: Yokum 108